 [contains affiliate links]

-I always thought I was a bit of an eco-warrior before I had H, I was strict about recycling, nothing was thrown out if it still had life and I had big composting plans once the garden was sorted.
+I always thought I was a bit of an eco-warrior before I had my first child, I was strict about recycling, nothing was thrown out if it still had life and I had big composting plans once the garden was sorted.
 I was doing my bit, what more could I even do?

 Then when I was pregnant, something sparked in me, all of a sudden I didn’t want to send 4,000 nappies to landfill for 500 years.
 I’ll just use cloth, it’s that simple.
 I’ll use cloth nappies, not wipes, no that’s a step too far, but nappies I can do.
 A little more research down the line and all of a sudden wipes didn’t seem so scary, I’ll use those too, then I’m doing enough.

 What I didn’t realise at the time of making these decisions was that I was entering a whole new world, a world where I would learn exactly how much more I could be doing and just how easy it was.
 Suddenly I was speaking to people with greater knowledge and passion than me.